EmbersArc/socp_interface/README.md

 A simple but versatile C++ interface for Second Order Cone Solvers.

-Currently, `ECOS` and `MOSEK` are supported.
-The former is included as submodule.
+Currently, only `ECOS` is supported and included as submodule.

-Note: `MOSEK` needs to be updated to the latest API.
-Feel free to contribute.

 Download and compile with: